GaneshRavi22/object-tracking/README.md

 ### From Notebook
 Execute the downloaded `<PROJECT_ROOT>/noteooks/object-detection-real-time.ipynb` Notebook.
 The last cell will start a new Window which renders the video from the default video office on the machine, with the output bounding boxes from the Object Detection model.
+Press `q` to quit the window that shows the detected objects on the web-cam feed.

 ### Python File
 Run the following command to start the application:
 ```bash
 python src/detection/real_time.py "<PROJECT_ROOT>/models"
 ```
+Press `q` to quit the window that shows the detected objects on the web-cam feed.

 ## Real-time Execution using Kafka
 1. Run the following commands to bring up the Kafka containers: